 What’s Next?

-We are still going to work on monetizing (hosting a blog isn’t free you know!) through affiliate links, but we are also going to sign up for Patreon to see if we can at least recoup our hosting fees through donations.
+We will still work on monetizing (hosting a blog isn’t free, you know!) through affiliate links, but we will also sign up for Patreon to see if we can at least recoup our hosting fees through donations.

 Our biggest new project is a financial Podcast.
-We did a practice run this week which I think went really well.
-We are going to rely heavily on Patreon for the podcast, as monthly hosting fees can get costly.
-Be on the lookout, it’s coming soon!!
+We did a practice run this week, which went well.
+We will rely heavily on Patreon for the podcast, as monthly hosting fees can get costly.

 You are very good at analysing everything!
 Some interesting ideas here especially about the importance of scheduling.
 So far, I have just been posting when I have something to say – and at the moment, when I have sufficient bandwidth to put photos into by articles.
 I’m travelling just now and it is very frustrating, but I suppose that is one of the issues of running a travel blog.
 Thanks for the ideas.
 I shall have to be more organised!